github-changelog-generator/github-changelog-generator/README.md

 ### Projects using this library
 [Wikipage with list of projects](https://github.com/skywinder/Github-Changelog-Generator/wiki/Projects-using-Github-Changelog-Generator)

-*If you are using `github_changelog_generator` for generation changelog in your project or know of project that uses it, please add it to [this] (https://github.com/skywinder/Github-Changelog-Generator/wiki/Projects-using-Github-Changelog-Generator) list.*
+*If you are using `github_changelog_generator` for generation change log in your project or know of project that uses it, please add it to [this] (https://github.com/skywinder/Github-Changelog-Generator/wiki/Projects-using-Github-Changelog-Generator) list.*

 ## Am I missed some essential feature?